Chris Brown: Musical style

-Music critics have commended Brown's introduction to R&B, recognizing his versatility, and considering him an evolver of the genre.
-His musical style has often been defined as polyhedric.
-Lyana Robertson of Vibe says "As traditional R&B flourished around him, the young singer began an evolution of the genre".
+Brown's musical style typically blends R&B with hip-hop and pop, along with other genres.
+His pure side of R&B is densely shown throughout his discography, being exemplified by songs like "No BS", "Don't Judge Me", "Back to Sleep" and "WE (Warm Embrace)".
+Music critics have commended Brown's musical contribution, recognizing his versatility, and considering him an evolver of R&B music.
+Iyana Robertson of Vibe, talking about his introduction to the genre, said: "As traditional R&B flourished around him, the young singer began an evolution of the genre".
 She saw his debut single "Run It!" as a "prelude to what Brown would continue to do for the next decade: relentlessly disrupt the constructs of rhythm and blues."
 By his second album Exclusive, she says he was "tapping more electric up-tempos, swimming deep in hip-hop waters and annihilating the pop arena".
-Describing the Grammy Award winning F.A.M.E. as "his most diverse offering to date", she remarked "There was no level of musical flexibility comparable.
+Describing the Grammy Award winning F.A.M.E. as "his most diverse offering to date", containing songs that mixed many genres including R&B, pop, hip-hop, dancehall, rock and Europop, she remarked, "There was no level of musical flexibility comparable.
 There still isn't."
 F.A.M.E. is considered to be the album that defined Brown's musical style and persona.
+Fortune was noted for featuring a more electronic musical direction, containing genres such as house music and EDM.
+According to AllMusic, different tracks of the X album are "soul-driven", while on others "Brown combines memorable hooks with some stellar production work on rubbery disco-funk".
+Disco and funk are also showcased on singles like "Zero" and "Fine China".
+Royalty and Heartbreak on a Full Moon further explored alternative R&B and trap, with the latter also containing dancehall records.
+His dance-pop side in the single Forever" off his second album Exclusive opened the door for other Europop songs like "Yeah 3x", "Beautiful People", "Turn Up the Music" and "Don't Wake Me Up", but started to be less present in his music from his album X. On the albums Indigo and 11:11 Brown incorporated Afrobeats in his music.